splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

 <img src="docs/add_service_wizard.jpg" alt="Add Service Wizard" width="400" height="200">

 3. Choose the master machine.
-It need to be the same machine with HBase master.
+It needs to be the same machine as the HBase master.

-4. Choose hosts needed to install splice machine,only choose hosts that have hbase region server installed.Then click next.
+4. Choose hosts needed to install splice machine.
+Only choose hosts that have hbase region server installed.Then click next.

 <img src="docs/choose_hosts.jpeg" alt="Choose hosts" width="400" height="200">

-5. On the page of custom services,no properties need to customize by hand unless you would like to add Apache Ranger Support.
+5. On the page of custom services, no properties need to customized by hand unless you would like to add Apache Ranger Support.

 <img src="docs/custom_services.jpeg" alt="Custom Services" width="400" height="200">

-6. Please review all the configuration change made by ambari and click OK to continue.
+6. Please review all the configuration changes made by Ambari and click OK to continue.

 <img src="docs/dependent_config.jpeg" alt="dependent_config.jpeg" width="400" height="200">

-**Note**: Ambari will not show all the recommend values in some situations.
-Make sure these important configurations are set properly by click "recommend" button next to the configs:
+**Note**: Ambari will not show all the recommended values in some situations.
+Make sure these important configurations are set properly by clicking "recommend" button next to the configs:

 (1) In HBase's config "Advanced hbase-site", make sure `hbase.coprocessor.master.classes` includes `com.splicemachine.hbase.SpliceMasterObserver`.